Madison Square Garden: Notable firsts and significant events

+Mike Krzyzewski recorded two notable milestones at the arena.
+In 2011, he surpassed Bob Knight as the coach with the most wins in NCAA Division I men's basketball history when Duke defeated Michigan State.
+Four years later, a Duke victory over St. John's gave Coach K his 1,000th career win.

+Stephen Curry broke the NBA's all-time three-point scoring record at Madison Square Garden, on December 14, 2021.
+The Warriors defeated the Knicks 105–96 with Curry recording his 2,977th career three-pointer by the end of the game, eclipsing Ray Allen's 2,973 career total.

+On October 27, 2024, then presidential candidate Donald Trump hosted a campaign rally at Madison Square Garden.
+The event was particularly notable for remarks by comedian Tony Hinchcliffe, who spoke prior to Trump and made jokes widely considered offensive toward Puerto Ricans, which became a significant talking point going into the presidential election.

 Recognition given by Madison Square Garden

 Madison Square Garden Gold Ticket Award

 In 1977, Madison Square Garden announced Gold Ticket Awards would be given to performers who had brought in more than 100,000 unit ticket sales to the venue.
 Since the arena's seating capacity is about 20,000, this would require a minimum of five sold-out shows.
-Performers who were eligible for the award at the time of its inauguration included Chicago, John Denver, Peter Frampton, the Rolling Stones, the Jackson 5, Elton John, Led Zeppelin, Sly Stone, Jethro Tull, The Who, and Yes.
-Graeme Edge, who received his award in 1981 as a member of The Moody Blues, said he found his gold ticket to be an interesting piece of memorabilia because he could use it to attend any event at the Garden.
-Many other performers have received a Gold Ticket Award since 1977.
+Performers who were eligible for the award at the time of its inauguration included Chicago, John Denver, Peter Frampton, the Rolling Stones, the Jackson 5, Elton John, Led Zeppelin, Sly Stone, Jethro Tull, the Who, and Yes.
+Graeme Edge, who received his award in 1981 as a member of the Moody Blues, said he found his gold ticket to be an interesting piece of memorabilia because he could use it to attend any event at the Garden.
+Many other performers received Gold Ticket Awards between 1977 and 1994.

 Madison Square Garden Platinum Ticket Award

 Madison Square Garden also gave Platinum Ticket Awards to performers who sold over 250,000 tickets to their shows throughout the years.
 Winners of the Platinum Ticket Awards include: the Rolling Stones (1981), Elton John (1982), Yes (1984), Billy Joel (1984), the Grateful Dead (1987), and Madonna (2004).